pnp/sp-dev-fx-extensions/CONTRIBUTING.md

 1. Sign the Contributor License Agreement (see below)
 2. Fork this repository [SharePoint/sp-dev-fx-extensions](https://github.com/SharePoint/sp-dev-fx-extensions) to your GitHub account
-3. Create a new branch from the `master` branch for your fork for the contribution
+3. Create a new branch from the `main` branch for your fork for the contribution
 4. Include your changes to your branch
 5. Commit your changes using descriptive commit message * These are used to track changes on the repositories for monthly communications
-6. Create a pull request in your own fork and target `master` branch
+6. Create a pull request in your own fork and target `main` branch
 7. Fill up the provided PR template with the requested details

 Before you submit your pull request consider the following guidelines: